-- 3.2.1.2 Immediately after the quick wiping, the mopper(s) must return to their respective position, by taking the shortest way to run off the playing court. - 3.2.1.3 The amount of time for wiping a wet spot must be no more than 6 to 8 seconds between the moment the rally ends with the referee's whistle and the 1st referee's whistle for the next service.
+- 3.2.1 During "ball out of play" (between rallies) in the game, if necessary: - 3.2.1.1 Whenever a quick mopper perceives a wet spot on the court, he/she waits for the end of the rally.
+Immediately after the referee blows his/her whistle "ball out of play", the mopper(s) must rush out to the wet spot. - 3.2.1.2 Immediately after the quick wiping, the mopper(s) must return to their respective position, by taking the shortest way to run off the playing court. - 3.2.1.3 In order to match with the serve clock, the amount of time for wiping a wet spot should be no more than 7 seconds between the moment the rally ends with the referee's whistle and the 1st referee's whistle for the next service.
 No delay of the game must be caused by the moppers. - 3.2.1.4 The referees are not involved in the moppers' operations.
-However, the 1st referee has the authority to regulate the moppers' operation, only in case where the game is disturbed by the mopper(s), or if they do not do their work properly. - 3.2.1.5 The players and coaches have no right to request the moppers to wipe a wet spot or to influence them when mopping.
-Any player who delays the game, under the pretext of drying the floor, is liable to a delay sanction.
+However, they have the authority to regulate the moppers' operation, only in case where the game is disturbed by the mopper(s), or if they do not do their work properly.

+3.2.1.5 In case of a dangerous wet spot especially on the court, the players and coaches have the right to request the moppers to wipe it.
+However, to call the moppers onto the court or to the free zone without a reason should be considered as an intentional delay and be sanctioned.

-Should a team impede the resumption of the game following a timeout under the pretext of excessive wetness on the floor, the 1st referee may issue a delay sanction.
+Should a team impede the resumption of the game following a time- out under the pretext of excessive wetness on the floor in front of their team bench, the 1st referee may issue a delay sanction.